“What important truth do very few people agree with you on?”

-He describes a successful, but ultimately very tracked, educational experience.
+He describes a successful, but ultimately very tracked and uncreative, educational experience.
 After graduating from Stanford with an undergraduate degree in philosophy, he went on to gain his J.D. from Stanford law school.
-He describes an intensely competitive environment and the disappointment that came with failing to win a Supreme Court clerkship upon graduation.
+He describes an intensely competitive tournament-like environment and the disappointment that came with failing to win a Supreme Court clerkship upon graduation.

 In hindsight, though, this was probably a good thing.
 If he’d succeeded at this final stage of the tournament he likely would never have started Paypal.

 And ‘tournament’ is a word Thiel often uses to describe higher education and the prestigious careers that follow.
 He talks about our obsession with competition for its own sake and how this can lead us to lose sight of the bigger picture.

 This in particular struck a chord with me.
 After graduating, I didn’t give any serious thought to what I wanted to do.
 I knew there were certain ‘good’ careers and I wanted one without asking why.

 But these prestigious careers are intensely competitive, difficult, boring, and often don’t pay enough to make it worthwhile.
 The fact that everyone wants to do them creates an oversupply of employees, leading to job insecurity that employers use to their advantage.
 You may find yourself working extra hours and getting swept up in vicious office politics just to get ahead in the tournament of competition.
 Returning to the monopoly idea above, it’s the career equivalent of starting a restaurant in Palo Alto.

 From an outside perspective, it can be difficult to understand what drives people to do this to themselves.

 I’ve seen Peter Thiel give interviews where he says he’d probably still go to Stanford if he had to do it all again – but he’d ask a lot more questions.
 In a career sense, mine would be:

 - Is this meaningful?